Online - Art Behind Bars: The role of the arts in breaking the cycle of crime, prison and re-offending

 Ms Angela Findlay

 Angela Findlay is a professional artist, writer and freelance lecturer with a long career of teaching art in prisons in Germany and England.
-Her time ‘behind bars’ and later as Arts Coordinator of the London-based Koestler Trust, gave her many insights into the huge impact the arts can have in terms of rehabilitation.
+Her time ‘behind bars’ and later as Arts Coordinator of the London-based Koestler Arts, gave her many insights into the huge impact the arts can have in terms of rehabilitation.
 Though novel, her ideas were effective and in 2016 she was invited by the Ministry of Justice to support the case for the arts to be included in new, progressive programmes of rehabilitation and education.
 Brexit unfortunately reversed the direction of prison policy but art's role is still vital.

 In the past decade Angela’s Anglo-German roots led her to research Germany’s largely unknown post-WW2 process of remembrance and the extraordinary culture of 'counter memorials' and site-specific artworks that emerged to express national shame and apology.
 With the current debates on statues and monuments, the ways Germany has tried to deal with its dark past is more relevant and inspiring than ever.